pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

     syscall
 ```

-Lets now map brainfuck commands to x86_64 instructions.
-Lets also consider how we can coalesce multiple repeating commands into single instructions.
+Let's now map brainfuck commands to x86_64 instructions.
+We should also consider how we can coalesce multiple repeating commands into single instructions.

 ```s
 # increment array pointer